Stanford White: Aftermath and news coverage

+Defenders of White

 Few friends or associates publicly defended White, as some feared possible exposure for having participated in White's secret life.
 McKim responded to inquiries saying, "There is no statement to make...There will be no information coming from us."

 Richard Harding Davis, a war correspondent and reputedly the model for the "Gibson Man", was angered by the press accounts, which he said presented a distorted view of his friend White.
 An editorial published in Vanity Fair, lambasting White, prompted Davis to a rebuttal.
 His article appeared on August 8, 1906, in Collier's magazine:

 Since his death White has been described as a satyr.
 To answer this by saying that he was a great architect is not to answer at all...He admired a beautiful woman as he admired every other beautiful thing God has given us; and his delight over one was as keen, as boyish, as grateful over any others.